-A strong relationship that continues to grow requires emotional intimacy to be successful.
-This means a closeness that allows insightful communication, an understanding of expectations, appreciation for different preferences and priorities, and a willingness to find common ground.
-Let's examine each of these ideas in more detail.
+A healthy relationship that continues to grow requires emotional intimacy to be successful.
+You’ll want to achieve a closeness that allows insightful communication, an understanding of expectations, appreciation for different preferences and priorities, and a willingness to find common ground.
+Let’s examine each of these ideas in more detail.

 If something is bothering you, don’t hold it in.
 Discuss it with your partner.
-He or she may not even have been aware that they are doing something that is troubling you.
+He or she may not have been aware that they are doing something that you find troubling.

 You only run into trouble if your partner does not wish to listen or discuss the issue.
 If you find yourself in an argument, try to determine if you are not explaining yourself well, or if your partner is a non-listener.

 The latter is difficult to overcome, but there are methods of getting through.
-It has to do with expressing your feelings in a way that they relate to.
-Giving examples of how they might feel if the tides were tuned the other way will help.
+It has to do with expressing your feelings in a way that they can relate.
+Give examples of how they might feel if it were the other way around.
+That will help.

 You need to both be on equal ground and discuss things with fairness and a good understanding of where the other is coming from with their feelings.
 Remember that you are in this together as a team.

 The next step is to come to terms with reality.
 Try to adjust your thinking to the way things are and not about the way you thought it ought to be.
-This might be difficult to do.
-You might even be saying I’m asking for too much from you, but this is reality.
-This is the life we have.
+That might be difficult to do.
+You might even be saying I’m asking for too much from you, but this is the reality of the life we have.
 Go with the flow.
 You may never have it so good again.

 Once you have your mind focused on what you have, you may find yourself appreciating it more often.